German exporters face challenge in yen fall but victors uncertain

 But after this, the countries' profiles begin to diverge.
 While North America is a major export market for both countries, Germany also sells heavily to the rest of Europe.
 DAX-listed firms earn one third of their revenues from other European countries, the Ernst & Young study found.

-For Japan, the focus is more on East Asia, where the impact of yen weakness falls most heavily on neighboring South Korea.
+For Japan, the focus is more on East Asia, where the impact of yen weakness falls most heavily on neighbouring South Korea.

 Another big distinction analysts point to is in the quality and specialist nature of the high-tech products both Germany and Japan produce, so currency moves alone will not decide the winners.